emasala/vqa-jeg/publications.md

 [//]: # (COMMENT: to add newline, add 2 spaces at the end of the line)

-List of scientific publications directly originating from activity conducted in this group:
+List of scientific publications originating from activities conducted directly or in collaboration with this group:

 * **Mimicking individual media quality perception with neural network based artificial observers**,
 by: Lohic Fotio Tiotsop, Tomas Mizdos, Marcus Barkowsky, Peter Pocta, Antonio Servetti, Masala Enrico,